Chilean Rose Haired Tarantula

 • Chilean rose haired tarantulas can flick or “shoot” hairs off their abdomens which can cause an irritating reaction for the victim.

-• A tarantula’s fangs fold under the body.
+• A tarantula’s fangs fold under their body.

-• Chilean rose haired tarantulas have four other appendages near their mouth that contain fangs and venom or are used as feelers and claws.
-These are called chelicerae and pedipalps.
+• Chilean rose haired tarantulas have four other appendages near their mouth.
+They either contain fangs and venom or are used as feelers and claws.
+They are called chelicerae and pedipalps.